byronwhitlock-google/cloud-setup-docs/README.md

    - **Note:** After you're done with the deployment, it's recommended to revoke the impersonation by closing the terminal session or running `gcloud auth revoke`.

-### Option 2: User Direct via Cloud Shell or Local Machine
+### Option 2: User Deploy on Cloud Shell or Local Machine

 This option assumes that your user account (in Cloud Shell or locally) already has the necessary IAM permissions for the Terraform deployment.
-This approach is convenient for quick deployments or experimentation but can pose security risks if your user account has excessive privileges.
+This approach is convenient for quick deployments or experimentation *but can pose security risks* if your user account has excessive privileges.

 **Steps (using Cloud Shell):**